Using Deferred Taxes To Increase Investment Returns

 A Portfolio Management Technique That Can Help Your Long-Term Performance

-By walking you through a hypothetical scenario, I hope to illustrate the numbers in stark detail so you realize that harnessing this advantage can be a very powerful way to accumulate additional wealth over your career.
+Here is a hypothetical scenario, to illustrate the numbers in stark detail so you realize that harnessing this advantage can be a very powerful way to accumulate additional wealth over your career.

 Thinking of Deferred Taxes on a Low-Cost Basis Investment as an Interest-Free Loan

 Imagine that fifteen years ago, you bought 10,000 shares of AutoZone for $26.00 each for a total cost basis of $260,000.
 You stuck the stock certificates in a vault and haven't looked at them since.
 You check the newspaper and find that the shares closed Friday at $439.66.
 Your 10,000 shares now have a market value of $4,396,600.
 There have been no dividends paid during the holding period.

 You are now sitting on $4,396,600, of which $260,000 represents your original investment and $4,136,600 represents unrealized capital gains.
 If you lived in the Kansas City area and were to sell your shares, you would owe a 15% tax to the Federal Government and a 6% tax to the State of Missouri, totaling 21%.
 Thus, of your $4,136,600 in unrealized gains, $868,686 represents taxes that you will have to pay the moment you liquidate your ownership stake in the specialty retailer.